contagon/handbook/handbook/34-finances-and-audits.md

 Donor Statements of Contributions are available to all members at [donations.ChurchofJesusChrist.org](http://donations.churchofjesuschrist.org).
 Leaders should encourage members to regularly review their donor statements.
 Where applicable, official tax statements are also available at [donations.ChurchofJesusChrist.org](http://donations.churchofjesuschrist.org), from the local unit, or from the area office.

-!
-Imagewoman writing

 ### 34.5.7 Managing Stake and Ward Payments

 All stake funds are managed in Church financial systems.
 The stake president manages the stake finances.
 His counselors and clerks may assist him.
 The counselor who serves as chairman of the stake audit committee generally should not be involved in stake financial record keeping.

 All ward funds are managed in Church financial systems.
 The bishop manages the ward finances.
 His counselors and clerks may assist him.

-](/study/manual/general-handbook/0-introductory-overview?lang=eng&id=title_number3#title_number3)  Payments are generally made by electronic funds transfer or by check.
+[[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) Payments are generally made by electronic funds transfer or by check.
 In some areas, units may be approved to use bank cards.

 No stake or ward expenses may be incurred or paid without the presiding officer’s authorization.